appscode/blog/content/post/introducing-panopticon/index.md

 kubedb_mongodb_status_phase { ..., phase="NotReady"}       0
 kubedb_mongodb_status_phase { ..., phase="DataRestoring"}  0
 ```
-Note: Here, we assume MongoDB instanse's phase as "Ready".
+Note: Here, we assume MongoDB instance's phase as "Ready".

-In similar way, we can collect various kind of metrics not only from our custom resources but also from any kubernetes native resources with just a MetricsConfiguration object.
+Similarly, we can collect various kinds of metrics not only from our custom resources but also from any Kubernetes native resources with just a MetricsConfiguration object.

+## What's next
+// TODO

 ## Support
 To speak with us, please leave a message on our [website](https://appscode.com/contact/).